 What’s Difference Between Foot Strain and Foot Sprain?

 Strains and sprains are both caused by of stretching of tissue beyond its functional capacity.
-The difference between a strain and sprain is the type of tissue involved.
+The difference between a strain and a sprain is the type of tissue involved.
 A strain involves a tendon and/or muscle.
 A sprain involves a ligament.

-How Can I Prevent an Foot Strain?
+How Can I Prevent a Foot Strain?

 - Proper shoes/ footwear- If you are a runner, make sure to replace your old running shoes with new ones often.
 Use special shoe inserts or arch supports to fix leg or foot problems and improve mechanics.

-- Do warm up and cool down exercises-Stretch before you workout or participate in sports activities to help prepare tissues for activity.
+- Do warm-up and cool down exercises-Stretch before you workout or participate in sports activities to help prepare tissues for activity.
 This will help loosen your muscles and prevent injury.
 Cool down and stretch after your workout.

 - Do strengthening exercises- Strengthening exercises can help keep your muscles flexible and strong.
 Building strength can help stabilize your ankle and prevent injury.

-- Progress slowly and safely with your exercise or sports training program- Slowly increase time, distance, and intensity of your exercises.
+- Progress slowly and safely with your exercise or sports training program- Slowly increase the time, distance, and intensity of your exercises.
 Sudden increases in how often or how intensely you exercise may cause injury.

 If you hurt your foot, the Jacksonville Orthopaedic Institute is here to help.
 JOI has the top foot & Ankle experts in Northeast Florida and they are here to help you because there are foot and ankle symptoms that you should not ignore.
 Let JOI get you on the road to recovery!